mkang14/mkang14.github.io/_posts/2021-01-13-update-ruby-and-install-jekyll-on-mac.markdown

 categories: jekyll update
 ---
 I wanted to learn the syntax of a language other than [Python][python].
 I came across [Ruby][ruby] while using [GitHub][github], so decided to take a basic class on Ruby.
-As a first step, I checked my current version by opening terminal and running 'ruby -v'.
+As a first step, I checked my current version by opening terminal and running <code> ruby -v </code>.
 I have a 2019 Macbook Air and it had 2.6.3.

 I found the following steps on GitHub and ran each step on the terminal to update to version 3.0.0 (released 2020-12-25).